 Sovereign cofinancing is partner financing mobilized to directly contribute to ADB project outcomes.
-This is cofinancing from ADB’s bilateral and multilateral partners, as well from philanthropy and the private sector.
-In 2019, sovereign cofinancing reached $4.89 billion, further boosting ADB’s sovereign operations which reached $18.86 billion in the same year.
+This is cofinancing from ADB’s bilateral and multilateral partners, as well as from philanthropy and the private sector.
+All ADB projects and technical assistance can be cofinanced, with details varying in terms of

-When cofinancing with ADB, bilateral, multilateral, and private sector partners can choose from two modalities.
+When cofinancing with ADB, the bilateral, multilateral, and private sector partners can choose from two modalities.
 They can opt for “project-specific cofinancing,” which refers to supporting individual projects, programs, or technical assistance.
 They can also choose to create a trust fund or contribute to one or more of ADB’s existing trust funds.
-For 2019, project-specific cofinancing made up 96% of sovereign cofinancing, while trust fund cofinancing accounted for 4%.

 Project-specific cofinancing can either be a loan or a grant.
 If the cofinancing will be administered by ADB, a cofinancing agreement is signed by ADB and its partner.
 If not, they sign a memorandum of understanding.

 ADB also accesses global funds for project-specific cofinancing.
 Global funds are funding initiatives managed by other multilateral banks.

 A trust fund is a financing arrangement established by ADB for accepting contributions from financing partners, with such contributions used to finance projects and activities that meet certain eligibility criteria.
 It may be financed by a single partner or supported by multiple partners.

 Trust funds can either stand on their own or be a part of an umbrella facility, called Financing Partnership Facility, that supports specific ADB corporate initiatives, such as clean energy or increasing health impacts and health security across the region.
 These facilities have one or more trust funds that finance projects and programs contributing to the achievement of its objectives.